-Alkar would have to seek a new victim among his aides, but they have been beamed
+Alkar would have to seek a new victim among his aides, but they have her beamed

-out so that there is no one he could link to.
-Alkar ages quickly and dies just
+out in time.
+There is no one Alkar could link to.
+He ages quickly and dies just

 like his victims.

-Remarkable fact: Lumerians are empaths, but only among each other.
+Remarkable fact: Lumerians are empaths, but only among their own kind.

 46125.3: The Enterprise discovers a Dyson sphere, an immense artificial